Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Get-AzureRmRecoveryServicesAsrRecoveryPlan.md

 ```

 ### -Name
-Specifies the name of the recovery plan that this cmdlet gets.
+Specifies the name of the recovery plan to get.

 ```yaml
 Type: String